- Emory University, B.A. 1979

 - tax lien and levy releases

 - Collection Due Process (CDP) proceedings, appeals and Tax Court litigation

 - wrongful levy claims

 - innocent spouse relief and equitable relief under § 6015(f)

 - foreign financial account reporting requirements, including OVDP submissions

 Over the course of his career, Mr. Karter also has worked on numerous other civil litigation matters involving a wide variety of non-tax disputes in areas such as contract, tort, civil fraud, bankruptcy, antitrust, and international trade disputes.

-Prior to joining Chamberlain Hrdlicka in 2007, Phil was a partner at Miller & Chevalier and formerly served as a trial attorney with the U.S. Department of Justice Tax Division, where he was honored with the Department's Outstanding Attorney Award.
+Prior to joining Chamberlain Hrdlicka in 2007, Mr. Karter was a partner at Miller & Chevalier and formerly served as a trial attorney with the U.S. Department of Justice Tax Division, where he was honored with the Department's Outstanding Attorney Award.
 Mr. Karter is one of a select number of attorneys recognized as a national authority in tax controversy and litigation in Chambers USA and the US Legal 500 Litigation and Tax Guides.
 He is also ranked as a 10 out of 10 by the Avvo lawyer ranking system.

 Mr .Karter has spoken on a variety of tax issues before the American Bar Association's Section of Taxation, the Tax Executives Institute, the Federal Bar Association, the New York University School of Law, the Georgetown University Law Center, The Southern Federal Tax Institute, the Palm Beach Tax Institute, and various state bar and professional associations.

 QR Code (access with any mobile QR reader)